-There exists widespread and persistent evidence in the academic literature that psychological or behavioral factors affect individual decision making in economics and finance.12 In what follows, we consider three psychological variables and their relationship to employee behavior in ESO programs.
+There exists widespread and persistent evidence in the academic literature that psychological/behavioral factors affect individual decision making in economics and finance.12 In what follows, we consider three psychological variables and their relationship to individual behavior in ESO programs.

-Increasing empirical evidence shows that individuals' decisions are subject to the psychological bias overconfidence.
+Increasing empirical evidence shows that individual decisions are subject to the psychological bias overconfidence.
 Camerer and Lavallo (1999) provide evidence for overconfidence in the economics literature and Glaser et al. (2004) survey the overconfidence literature in the field of finance.
-Experimental studies have found that executives are particularly vulnerable to showing overconfidence13 and the concept of overconfidence therefore currently receives increasing attention in the corporate finance literature.14 Overconfidence can manifest itself in different forms like miscalibration, the better than average effect or illusion of control (see Glaser and Weber, 2004).
+Experimental studies have found that executives are particularly vulnerable to showing overconfidence13 and the concept of overconfidence therefore currently receives increasing attention in the corporate finance literature.14 Overconfidence can manifest itself in different forms like miscalibration, the better than average effect or in illusion of control (see Glaser and Weber, 2004).

-In what follows, we consider overconfidence as the tendency of individuals to assign confidence intervals to their estimates of quantities15 that are too tight (miscalibration).
-Several studies find that this kind of overconfidence is a robust phenomenon, especially when people judge items that are difficult.16 Overconfidence, defined as an individual's degree of miscalibration, is therefore very likely to affect employee behavior in ESO programs.
+In what follows, we consider overconfidence as the tendency of individuals to assign confidence intervals to their estimates of quantities that are too tight (miscalibration).
+Several studies find that this kind of overconfidence is a robust phenomenon, especially when people judge items that are difficult.15 As a consequence, overconfidence, defined as an individual's degree of miscalibration, is very likely to affect employee behavior in ESO pro-